tchase56/vscode_demo/README.md

     * Hold down command and then click a function
         * This will open the source file of that function
 3. Jump back to the previous location in the editor
-    * if you have jumpted to a function you can quickly jump back
+    * If you have jumpted to a function you can quickly jump back
-        * you can click go -> back
+        * You can click go -> back
-        * or you can press "ctr -"
+        * Or you can press "ctr -"
 4. Type in multiple places at once
-    * type on multiple lines (aligned)
+    * Type on multiple lines (aligned)
         * "option+command+uparrow(or downarrow)"
-    * type on multiple lines (not aligned)
+    * Type on multiple lines (not aligned)
         * "option+click"

 ![Screenshot](images/write_multiple_lines_aligned.png)